logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

     When using this permission, the backing application of the service principal being created must in the local tenant.

-### Step 1.2: Creating a custom role for Hopsworks.ai
+### Step 1.2: Creating a custom role for managed.hopsworks.ai

-Proceed to the Azure Portal and open either a *Subscription* or *Resource Group* that you want to use for Hopsworks.ai.
+Proceed to the Azure Portal and open either a *Subscription* or *Resource Group* that you want to use for [managed.hopsworks.ai](https://managed.hopsworks.ai).
 Click on *Access control (IAM)*
 Select *Add* and choose *Add custom role*.

 !!! note